-The City of Carbondale Police Department would like to remind all residents of the following State Laws and Local Ordinances concerning alcohol, bicycles, parking, and amplified sound.
-For more information about the ordinances, contact Sergeant Amber Ronketto.
+The City of Carbondale Police Department wants to remind all residents of State Laws and Local Ordinances concerning alcohol, bicycles, parking, and amplified sound.
+For more information about the ordinances, contact the Police Department.

 State Laws & Ordinances